asadali08527/BinanceCryptoBot/README.md

 Adjust the trading strategies, sentiment analysis parameters, and risk management settings in the source code based on your preferences.
 #### Dependencies
-Java
+Java,
-Binance Java Connector
+Binance Java Connector,
-Gson Library
+Gson Library, etc
 ### Contribution
 Contributions are welcome!
 If you encounter issues or have suggestions for improvements, please open an issue or submit a pull request.